bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image229.png"
   style="width:50%"
+  title="Example, Sequence 3 Result"
   alt="Example, Sequence 3 Result." />
 </p>

-Pause the video and see if you can do that without looking at the answer that I have next and when you're done, unpause the video and come back and we'll see how I did it.
+Pause the video and see if you can do that without looking at the answer that I have next and when you&apos;re done, unpause the video and come back and we&apos;ll see how I did it.
 Did you get something like this?
-I have myString in here again, but you shouldn't need that because we already have that on our file but you should have an array and then the console.log with the template literal, takes a little getting used to the template literal thing.
-Let's do that part together.
+I have myString in here again, but you shouldn&apos;t need that because we already have that on our file but you should have an array and then the console.log with the template literal, takes a little getting used to the template literal thing.
+Let&apos;s do that part together.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 230. array of foods in script (132) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image230.png"
   style="width:50%"
-  alt="Create array of foods in script." />
+  title="Create array of foods in script" alt="Create array of foods in script." />
 </p>

-So over here you can see I've added the array and then here I need to add the template literal.
+So over here you can see I&apos;ve added the array and then here I need to add the template literal.
 And the best way to do this is to just type the variables myString.
 Then I want a space and I want foods square bracket 0.
 But these are variables.
-So I'm going to come in here and add a dollar sign and a curly brace, and a curly brace.
+So I&apos;m going to come in here and add a dollar sign and a curly brace, and a curly brace.
 Then a dollar sign and a curly brace and the curly brace around it.
-If you do it that way, you'll understand it better if you always work from the inside out or the outside in, in this case, we're working from the inside out.
-But if you work that way, it'll make it easier for you to understand.
+If you do it that way, you&apos;ll understand it better if you always work from the inside out or the outside in, in this case, we&apos;re working from the inside out.
+But if you work that way, it&apos;ll make it easier for you to understand.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 231. for loop (133) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image231.png"
   style="width:50%"
+  title="For loop"
   alt="For loop." />
 </p>

 Then over here I can actually run that and I should be getting, "I am really hungry for some cheese".
 So that works perfectly well.
 The next thing to do is to see if you can use a loop and loop through all of the elements in the array.
-I'm really hungry for some cheese, for some pie, for some lunch, for some breakfast.
+I&apos;m really hungry for some cheese, for some pie, for some lunch, for some breakfast.
 All of these elements.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 232. for i=0; loop i++ (133) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image232.png"
   style="width:50%"
+  title="For i=0; loop i++"
   alt="For i=0; loop i++." />
 </p>

-I'm going to say var i equals 0.
-So I'm going to start at 0.
+I&apos;m going to say var i equals 0.
+So I&apos;m going to start at 0.
 For i is less than foods.length.
 Now I could stick in here a four instead of foods.length, but this is better practice.
 Foods.length i plus, plus.
-Then I'm going to console.log out this line here.
-We're just going to stick that in there.
-But instead of food 0, I'm going put an i in there because i is going to get each one of these.
-In fact, just so you don't get confused, I'm going to comment that line out there just so I can see that this is really working.
+Then I&apos;m going to console.log out this line here.
+We&apos;re just going to stick that in there.
+But instead of food 0, I&apos;m going put an i in there because i is going to get each one of these.
+In fact, just so you don&apos;t get confused, I&apos;m going to comment that line out there just so I can see that this is really working.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 233. test, loop (134) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image233.png"
   style="width:50%"
+  title="Test, loop"
   alt="Test, loop." />
 </p>

-First time through the loop, i is 0, so it's going to print out, I'm really hungry for some space food square bracket 0 because i is 0, i gets incremented to one.
+First time through the loop, i is 0, so it&apos;s going to print out, I&apos;m really hungry for some space food square bracket 0 because i is 0, i gets incremented to one.
 So the second time through the loop, one is less than four because remember this is going to be a four.
-So it'll go through again and you'll get pie.
-Then the third time through the loop it's going to get breakfast, and the fourth time through the loop it's going to get lunch.
+So it&apos;ll go through again and you&apos;ll get pie.
+Then the third time through the loop it&apos;s going to get breakfast, and the fourth time through the loop it&apos;s going to get lunch.
-Then i gets incremented to four because it's 0, 1, 2, 3.
+Then i gets incremented to four because it&apos;s 0, 1, 2, 3.
 So i is going to get incremented to four, four is not less than four.
 So the loop will bust out.
-Let's see if that works.
+Let&apos;s see if that works.
 There we go.
-We're getting all of it there.
-That's great.
+We&apos;re getting all of it there.
+That&apos;s great.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 234. for var each loop (135) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image234.png"
   style="width:50%"
+  title="For var each loop"
   alt="For var each loop." />
 </p>

 Now, what if you wanted to use the for-of loop?
-I'm going to just comment that out.
+I&apos;m going to just comment that out.
 For var, eachFood of foods, something like that will work.
-It doesn't have to be eachFood, you could do i if you wanted to.
-Then in here, we're going to do the same thing.
-We're just going to basically take this and stick it here, but now instead of foods, this foods i, this is going to be eachFood.
-I'm still going to print out myString, but now this is going to be eachFood.
+It doesn&apos;t have to be eachFood, you could do i if you wanted to.
+Then in here, we&apos;re going to do the same thing.
+We&apos;re just going to basically take this and stick it here, but now instead of foods, this foods i, this is going to be eachFood.
+I&apos;m still going to print out myString, but now this is going to be eachFood.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 235. test, for var each loop (135) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image235.png"
   style="width:50%"
-  alt="Test, for var each loop." />
+  title="Test, for var each loop" alt="Test, for var each loop." />
 </p>

 The first time through the loop, eachFood is going to be cheese.
-Then the second time through the loop it's going to be pie and then it's going to be breakfast, and then it's going to be lunch.
-We should get exactly the same results so let's go test it out to be sure.
+Then the second time through the loop it&apos;s going to be pie and then it&apos;s going to be breakfast, and then it&apos;s going to be lunch.
+We should get exactly the same results so let&apos;s go test it out to be sure.
 Sure enough, I get the same results.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-17">2.17 Loop + Selection (8:20)</h2>